Isocrates: Career

 There is no evidence for Isocrates's participation in public life during the Peloponnesian War (431–404).

-His professional career is said to have begun with logography: he was a hired courtroom speechwriter.
+His professional career is said to have begun with logography, i.e. the writing of courtroom speeches for others.
 Athenian citizens did not hire lawyers; legal procedure required self-representation.
 Instead, they would hire people like Isocrates to write speeches for them.
 Isocrates had a great talent for this and he amassed a considerable fortune.
-According to Pliny the Elder (NH VII.30) he could sell a single oration for twenty talents.
+According to Pliny the Elder (Natural History VII.30) he could sell a single oration for twenty talents.
 However, his weak voice meant that he was not himself a good public speaker.
 He played no direct part in state affairs, but he published many pamphlets which influenced the public and provide significant insight into major political issues of the day.
+After founding his own school c.
+392 BC, Isocrates abandoned judicial affairs entirely and even disparaged the profession of speech-writing.

 Pedagogy

 Around 392 BC Isocrates set up his own school of rhetoric at the Lyceum.
 Prior to Isocrates, teaching consisted of first-generation Sophists, such as Gorgias and Protagoras, walking from town to town as itinerants, who taught any individuals interested in political occupations how to be effective in public speaking.
 Isocrates encouraged his students to wander and observe public behavior in the city (Athens) to learn through imitation.
 His students aimed to learn how to serve the city.
 "At the core of his teaching was an aristocratic notion of arete ("virtue, excellence"), which could be attained by pursuing philosophia – not so much the dialectical study of abstract subjects like epistemology and metaphysics that Plato marked as "philosophy" as the study and practical application of ethics, politics and public speaking".
 The philosopher Plato (a rival of Isocrates) founded his own academy in response to Isocrates's foundation.

 Isocrates accepted no more than nine pupils at a time.
 Many of them went on to be prominent philosophers, legislators, historians, orators, writers, and military and political leaders.
 The first students in Isocrates's school were Athenians.
 However, after he published the Panegyricus in 380 BC, his reputation spread to many other parts of Greece.
 Some of his students included Isaeus, Lycurgus, Hypereides, Ephorus, Theopompus, Speusippus, and Timotheus.
 Many of these students remained under the instruction of Isocrates for three to four years.
 Timotheus had such a great appreciation for Isocrates that he erected a statue at Eleusis and dedicated it to him.